alexhkurz/alexhkurz.github.io/index.md

 ---

 In early 2021, the **University of Leicester** threatened with redundancy some of the best mathematicians and computer scientists I know, former colleagues of mine.
-By the end of the academic year, if I counted correctly, 16 academics in mathematics and computer science either left their job "voluntarily" or were made redundant ... [more](leicester.md).
+By the end of the academic year, if I counted correctly, 16 academics in mathematics and computer science either left their job "voluntarily" or were made redundant ... [support the Leicester boycott](https://www.ucu.org.uk/supportTheLeicesterBoycott) ...  [more](leicester.md).

 ---